Shipon-Roy/tourism-client-site/README.md

 Where Would You Like To Go
 Tevily is a World Leading Online Tour Booking Platform

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was react and bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts